arecker/cookbook/recipes/dana-cookies.md

 Author: Marissa Recker

 This recipe was graciously given to me by my college anatomy professor and mentor Dr. Dana.
-The batches are big, so please be generous and hand them out to as many friends, neighbors, and classmates as you can.
+The batches are big (3-4 dozen), so please be generous and hand them out to as many friends, neighbors, and classmates as you can.

 These cookies are best enjoyed frozen.
 Stash whatever you don't give away in a bag in the back of your freezer.